unification-com/docs/src/mainchain/software/und_cmd/und_tx_encode.md

 ### Synopsis

 Encode transactions created with the --generate-only flag and signed with the sign command.
-Read a transaction from <file>, serialize it to the Amino wire protocol, and output it as base64.
+Read a transaction from &#9001;file&#9002;, serialize it to the Amino wire protocol, and output it as base64.
 If you supply a dash (-) argument in place of an input filename, the command reads from standard input.

 ```